lionax/wp-editor/readme.md

 ----------

-### Installing Jetpack
+### Partial Jetpack-Support
 Jetpack is a WordPress plugin by Automattic, the folks who make WordPress.
 It’s a toolkit that provides various features and enhancements to your WordPress site.
-Wedge utilizes several features (infinite scroll, carousel, etc.) of Jetpack, and must be installed for the theme to work as you see in the demo.
+Wedge utilizes several features (infinite scroll, carousel, etc.) of Jetpack.

 * Install Jetpack by going to Plugins → Add New and search for “Jetpack”.
 Install and activate the plugin.
 Once installed, you can enable Jetpack by
 * After activating Jetpack by WordPress.com, you will be asked to connect to WordPress.com to enable the Jetpack features.